saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2.md

 **A - Adaptive:** Continuous learning from feedback.
 Echo's quarterly reviews meant agents couldn't improve in real-time.
 When agents misunderstand queries or make errors, they must learn immediately—not wait months for manual retraining.

 **C - Contextual:** Integration across domains and time.
-Echo's agents were siloed—scheduling couldn't see clinical history, documentation couldn't access billing data.
+Echo's agents were siloed—care coordination couldn't see clinical history, documentation couldn't access billing data.
 Agents need unified context spanning all relevant systems and incorporating historical patterns.

 **T - Transparent:** Complete auditability and explainability.
 Echo's incomplete audit logs violated HIPAA.
 When agents make recommendations, users need to see: What data was accessed?
 What logic was applied?
 Why this answer?
 Transparency isn't optional in regulated industries—it's legally required.